-That was why I needed Cole.
+That’s why I needed Cole.
 I needed him to watch over me.

 Then Cole had to go back to work.
 He couldn’t find anyone to take over his shift.
 I tried to tell him I was fine on my own while he was at the bar, but he refused to listen.

-“Make yourself at home,” he said gently, gesturing for me to go sit down.
+“Make yourself at home,” he said gently, gesturing for me to sit down.
 “I’m sorry about this…”

 “It’s fine,” I told him as I moved to the couch.
 “I’ll manage.”

-He lingered by the door for a moment before he nodded and stepped out to start his shift.
 I felt bad for him… He was doing so much for me, and what was I giving in return?
 Nothing.
 Absolutely nothing.

-I sat down on the couch and spent some time trying to figure out how to turn on the TV.
-But once I found the remote, I just stared at the screen without seeing anything.
+I sat down on the couch and spent some time trying to figure out how to turn on the TV, but once I found the remote, I just stared at the screen without seeing anything.

 I should be dead.